Mr-LMN/fitness-rpg/README.md

 The same screen now also offers a **Text to Speech** toggle.
 When enabled, game narration and instructions are automatically read aloud using Google's Text-to-Speech API.
 Set the `VITE_GOOGLE_TTS_KEY` environment variable with your API key when running the app.
+If no key is provided or the request fails, the app will fall back to the browser's built-in `speechSynthesis` if available.
 The voice defaults to a male British accent at a slower rate, providing a clear, serious delivery for players who struggle with reading or who are visually impaired.